About This Course

 All students need to have good basic skills and the University also values IT and communication skills.

-As part of the University’s policy we consider applications from prospective disabled students on the same grounds as all other students.
+As part of the University’s policy, we consider applications from prospective disabled students on the same grounds as all other students.

 We also consider applications from mature students who can demonstrate the motivation and commitment to study a university programme.
 Each year we enrol a significant number of mature students.
-For more help and advice about being a mature student at Bangor, please visit the Study at Bangor site.
+For more information about studying as a mature student, see our Studying at Bangor section of the website.

-EU and International students' entry requirements
+EU and International Students' Entry Requirements

-For information and further detailed guidance on entry requirements for EU and International Students, including the minimum English Language entry requirement, please visit the Entry Requirements by Country pages.
+For detailed guidance on the entry requirements for EU and International Students, including the minimum English Language entry requirement, please visit the Entry Requirements by Country pages.
 International applicants can also visit the International Education Centre section of our website for further details.

 Bangor University offers International Incorporated Bachelor Degrees for International students whose High School qualification is not equivalent to the UK school leaving qualification.
 The first year (or Year 0) is studied at Bangor University International College, an embedded College on our University campus and delivered by Oxford International Education Group.